Bedrooms 3, Sleeps 8

 Please note that we operate a non-smoking policy within the Cottage Gite and Spa.

 Spa Rooms - They can be totally private or open to the sunshine or stars, the choice is yours.
-In one side of the building you will find a wooden sauna complete with hot coals to ease the stress away.
+In one side of the building you will find a wooden sauna cabin complete with hot coals to ease the stress away.
 Beside the sauna is a luxurious large shower cubicle with room enough for two.
-In the other side sits the four person hot tub complete with radio, lights and bubble jets to create just the right atmosphere.
-For your ultimate pleasure it is heated to an ambient temperature of 38° with gently massaging bubbles to melt away the stresses and strains of everyday life.
+In the other side sits the four person hot tub complete with radio, lights & bubble jets to create just the right atmosphere.
+For your ultimate pleasure it is heated to an ambient temperature with gently massaging bubbles to melt away the stresses & strains of everyday life.
 Bathe during the day looking out at the sun or in the evening surrounded by fairy lights or the mood changing hot tub lighting.
-We have non-slip matting and steps for your safety and convenience.
-The room is also furnished with a table, stools, clothes hooks and candles to further enhance your enjoyment.
+We have non-slip matting & steps for your safety & convenience.
+The room is also furnished with a table, stools & clothes hooks to further enhance your enjoyment.

 We are a very ordinary couple, who had dreamed of moving to live in France but never thought we could achieve our dream until we came to Brittany.
 Once we explored and saw what was on offer here we were hooked.
 It felt like home immediately.
 Our search brought us to Lescouet-Gouarec, once we saw L'Ancien Presbytere - The Old French Rectory - we fell in love with it and hope all our visitors will love it too.